---6.4.1 STRUCTURE OF THE CA--
+--STRUCTURE OF THE CA--

-The CURRENT ACCOUNT is a record that shows the INCOME RECEIVED by a country and the EXPENDITURE MADE by it in its financial dealings with other countries.
+The CURRENT ACCOUNT is a RECORD that shows the INCOME RECEIVED by a country and the EXPENDITURE MADE by it in its dealings with other countries.
+Money INFLOWS are recorded as CREDIT items and money OUTFLOWS as DEBIT items.

-This covers exports and imports of GOODS including CARS, FOOD, and MACHINERY.
+This covers exports and imports of GOODS, including CARS, FOOD, and MACHINERY.
 Such goods are sometimes referred to as MERCHANDISE or VISIBLE EXPORTS and IMPORTS.

 IMPORT EXPENDITURE is an OUTFLOW / DEBIT ITEM (-) on the CA.